hlowman/aquatic_insect_ml/README.md

 Please direct any questions or comments regarding this work to Heili Lowman at heili.lowman@duke.edu.

 ## Final Pipeline
-- `pipeline_final.ipynb` contains a script to detect and classify insects on a single image.
+`pipeline_final.ipynb` contains a script to detect and classify insects on a single image.
 The notebook contains running instructions for runnning this notebook on colab.
 This can also be adapted to run on clusters.
-- The user needs to simple upload image file in the same directory and update `org_img` variable to include image path.
+1. The user needs to upload image file in the same directory and update `org_img` variable to include image path.
--  The next code block loads models and requiremnts.
-The thrid code block performes inference.
+2. The next code block loads models and requiremnts.
--  A summary of results is saved in `class_summary.csv` and the each image path, predicted class and confidence is saved in `detailed_predictions.csv`.
+3. The thrid code block performes inference.
+A summary of results is saved in `class_summary.csv` and the each image path, predicted class and confidence is saved in `detailed_predictions.csv`.
 Individual cropped images in their corresponding prdiction folders are save in `results` folder.
--  The user can download everything to their machine by running forth code block.
+5. The user can download everything to their machine by running forth code block.
--  The fith code block resets the variables for new image inference
+6. The fifth code block resets the variables for new image inference

+---
 - The `YOLO-Segmentation (mAP0.6)` folder stores the results and the script to run yolo segmentation on our dataset.
 Note that for segmentation purposes all instances were labeled as insects and they will be classified using a seperate model

     - `yolo_segment_s.ipnyb` stores the script to run segmentation on the dataset with yolov8s model.
 This model acheived an mAP of rougly 0.6 on validation test and 0.58 on testing set